DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Casket Readiness Checker

-Not sure if your DIY pet casket is ready?
+Not sure if your casket is ready?
 This simple tool will help you check if it’s perfect for burial or remembrance.

 Answer these quick questions to see if your casket is set for your pet’s final resting place.